DevOps-MBSE/AaC/docs/source/project_documentation/plugins/check.md

 ### AaC File

-The AaC file containing the plugin definition.
+The AaC file containing the model definition(s) to evaluate for meeting constraints.

 ## Optional Arguments